• Skip to primary navigation

 This Cream Cheese Stuffed Poblano Peppers dish is made with poblano peppers, shredded cheese, cream cheese, paprika, chili powder, lime and salt.

-This Cream Cheese Stuffed Poblano Peppers don't stand up well to freezing.
+How to store Cream Cheese Stuffed Poblano Peppers

 YouTube player